-- being an accountable professional; acting in the best interest of people and providing complex clinical care that is evidence based, person centred, whilst acting in a manner which is safe and compassionate. - conceptual understanding that enables the student to evaluate critically current research and advanced scholarship in the discipline, to evaluate methodologies and develop critiques of them - a comprehensive understanding of education techniques to develop, deliver and evaluate education and training opportunities for within scope of practice and in response to changes in practice. - conceptual understanding and the ability to lead in strategic service development, resource management, planning and service improvement.
+- demonstrate understanding of the concept of being an accountable professional; acting in the best interest of people and providing complex clinical care that is evidence based, person centred, safe and compassionate. - develop, deliver and evaluate education and training opportunities within scope of practice and in response to changes in practice. - critically appraise and contribute to the advancement of evidence-based practice and research, whilst acting as a resource across organisations and agencies to promote evidence-based approaches to health care. - demonstrate the ability to participate in resource management, strategic service development, planning and service improvement.